arsan13/expense-tracker-app/README.md

   ./gradlew assembleDebug
 ```

-APK file will be present in the following path
+The APK file will be present in the following path

 ```bash
   yourProject/android/app/build/outputs/apk/debug/app-debug.apk